Travelogue Feature Article Example- Tour To Japan

 Figure 2: Traditional Japanese Restaurant

 I decided to rest for the third day because I was exhausted.
 We spent the whole day together inside the house, gossiping, cooking, and eating.
 In addition, we planned to roam around Tokyo the next day.
 I have to return to Malaysia in two days, so I need to plan to see all the best places in Tokyo within two days.
-We divided Tokyo City into two zones for visiting them in two days.
+We divided Tokyo City into two zones to visit them in two days.

 Sky Tree Tokyo Japan